 Pneumonia is one of the major health concerns for older adults.
 It can be especially dangerous for those who already have existing medical conditions.
-Because of that, home health care services pay special attention to it.
+Because of that, home health care services pay special attention to it, including providing a pneumonia vaccine for seniors.
 But how do you manage it on your own?
 Here is a handy guide.

 Understanding How Seniors Can Get Pneumonia